Nadaehab24/SupplyChain-Data-Analysis/README.md

-Egypt Real Estate Data Analysis & Price Prediction
+# Egypt Real Estate Data Analysis & Machine Learning Insights

-A project to clean, analyze, visualize, and predict real estate prices in Egypt using Python, Power BI, and machine learning techniques.
+A project to **clean**, **analyze**, **visualize**, and **explore predictive modeling** for real estate data in Egypt using Python and basic machine learning techniques.
-The project aims to uncover insights about the Egyptian housing market and build a predictive model to estimate property prices based on property features.
+The goal is to understand property market trends, identify factors affecting prices, and experiment with simple ML models to see how property features may influence pricing.

+---

-1. Introduction
+## Introduction

-This project focuses on analyzing a Real Estate Listings dataset collected from various regions in Egypt.
+This project focuses on analyzing a **Real Estate Listings dataset** collected from various regions in **Egypt**.
-The dataset includes property details such as price, location, size, number of rooms, bathrooms, property type, and payment method.
+The dataset includes important property details such as **price, location, area, number of bedrooms, bathrooms, property type, and furnishing status**.

 The main objectives are:

-To clean and preprocess raw property listings.

-To extract insights and visualize price patterns across different locations.

-To build a predictive model that estimates property prices.

-To design an interactive Power BI dashboard summarizing market insights.

-The project is divided into four main stages:

-Data Preprocessing and Cleaning

-Exploratory Data Analysis (EDA)

-Feature Engineering and Modeling

-Visualization and Dashboard Creation

-2. Dataset Description

-The dataset contains 19,924 rows (records) and 11 columns (features).
-It represents real estate listings from various Egyptian cities and neighborhoods, covering multiple property types and payment options.

-Key Features:

-url – Link to the original listing.

-price – The listing price of the property.

-description – Short text describing the property.

-location – City or district name.

-type – Type of property (e.g., Apartment, Villa, Studio).

-size – Property area (often in square meters).

-bedrooms – Number of bedrooms.

-bathrooms – Number of bathrooms.

-available_from – Availability date or posting date.

-payment_method – Indicates cash or installment options.

-Detected Issues Before Cleaning:

-Missing values in several columns (price, size, location).

-Non-numeric symbols in numeric columns (e.g., “1,200,000 EGP”, “150 sqm”).

-Duplicated or incomplete records.

-Inconsistent text capitalization and spacing.

-Outliers in price and size values.

-🧹 These issues will be handled during preprocessing to ensure data quality and improve model performance.

-3. Methodology
-Data Cleaning and Preprocessing

-Load and inspect the dataset using pandas and NumPy.

-Handle missing values (imputation or removal).

-Convert price and size to numeric formats.

-Remove duplicates and invalid rows.

-Detect and treat outliers using statistical methods (IQR/Z-score).
-Deliverables: Clean dataset ready for analysis.

-Exploratory Data Analysis (EDA)

-Visualize price distributions and correlations.

-Explore relationships between price, size, and location.

-Identify most expensive and affordable regions.
-Tools: matplotlib, seaborn
-Deliverables: Visual insights and descriptive statistics.

-Feature Engineering & Modeling

-Encode categorical columns (e.g., type, location, payment_method).

-Scale numerical features.

-Train regression models (Linear Regression, Random Forest, XGBoost).

-Evaluate model performance using MAE, MSE, and R².
-Deliverables: Trained model for price prediction.

-Visualization & Dashboard

-Create an interactive Power BI Dashboard.

-Display key KPIs: average price, top locations, price distribution, etc.

-Integrate model predictions for better business insight.
-Deliverables: Power BI dashboard + summary report.

-4. Tools and Technologies

-Python – Data cleaning, analysis, and modeling (pandas, NumPy, matplotlib, seaborn, scikit-learn).

-Power BI – Dashboard creation and visualization.

-Jupyter Notebook / VS Code – For scripting and reporting.

-5. Expected Outcomes

-A clean and structured dataset ready for analysis.

-Visual insights into market trends and property values.

-A machine learning model that predicts property prices.

-An interactive Power BI dashboard summarizing findings.

-A professional, well-documented project for portfolio presentation.
+- To clean and preprocess the raw dataset.
+- To explore and visualize patterns and relationships in property listings.
+- To experiment with a **basic machine learning model** for understanding how property features affect pricing.
+- To build a simple **dashboard** for visual exploration and summary.

+The project is organized into five main stages:
+1. **Data Cleaning & Preprocessing**
+2. **Exploratory Data Analysis (EDA)**
+3. **Feature Engineering & Modeling**
+4. **Dashboard & Visualization**
+5. **Final Reporting**

+---

+##  Dataset Description

+The dataset contains **10,326 rows (records)** and **17 columns (features)**,
+representing property listings from various Egyptian cities and neighborhoods.

+Each record includes information such as:
+- **title** – Listing headline.
+- **location** – City or area of the property.
+- **price** – Property price (may contain mixed formats like “1,200,000 EGP”).
+- **rooms** – Number of rooms.
+- **bathrooms** – Number of bathrooms.
+- **area** – Total property area in square meters.
+- **latitude / longitude** – Geographic coordinates.
+- **compound / developer / finishing** – Construction or furnishing details.
+- **description** – Short text describing the property.

+###  Detected Issues Before Cleaning
+- Missing values in several columns (e.g., `price`, `area`, `location`).
+- Non-numeric characters inside numeric fields (like “EGP”, “sqm”).
+- Duplicated records and inconsistent capitalization in text.
+- Outliers in prices and areas (very high or very low values).

+> 🧹 These problems will be fixed to make the data ready for accurate analysis and model training.

+---

+##  Methodology

+###  Data Cleaning & Preprocessing
+- Load and inspect data using **pandas**.
+- Handle missing values (by removal or imputation).
+- Convert text-based numbers (like “1,200 EGP”) to numeric format.
+- Drop duplicates and fix inconsistent text formats.
+- Detect and treat outliers using IQR or Z-score methods.
+**Deliverables:** Clean dataset + preprocessing notebook.

+---

+###  Exploratory Data Analysis (EDA)
+- Study the distribution of prices, area sizes, and room counts.
+- Compare average prices across locations.
+- Identify correlations between numeric features.
+- Visualize insights using **matplotlib** and **seaborn** (scatter plots, histograms, heatmaps, boxplots).
+**Deliverables:** Visual summaries and descriptive statistics.

+---

+###  Machine Learning Modeling (Experimental)
+- Perform **feature engineering** (encoding, scaling).
+- Split the dataset into training and testing sets.
+- Try simple **regression models** (e.g., Linear Regression, Random Forest).
+- Evaluate model performance using **MAE**, **MSE**, and **R²**.
+>  The model here is **exploratory**, meant for learning and testing—not a finalized price predictor.
+**Deliverables:** Jupyter Notebook with model experiments.

+---

+###  Visualization & Dashboard
+- Create visual summaries and comparisons between areas and price ranges.
+- Build an **interactive dashboard** (in Power BI or Python) for quick exploration.
+- Include charts for price distribution, top cities by listing count, and property type comparison.
+**Deliverables:** Dashboard file + visuals in notebook.

+---

+##  Tools and Technologies

+**Programming:** Python
+**Libraries:** pandas, NumPy, matplotlib, seaborn, scikit-learn
+**Visualization Tool:** Power BI
+**Environment:** Jupyter Notebook

+---

+##  Expected Outcomes

+- A **cleaned and well-structured dataset** ready for analysis.
+- Visual insights about **Egypt’s property market**.
+- A **basic machine learning experiment** exploring price relationships.
+- A **dashboard** summarizing results and trends.
+- A **single comprehensive Jupyter Notebook** documenting all stages.

+---

+##  Project Deliverables

+By the end of the project, the following files will be delivered:
+- Cleaned dataset file (`.csv`)
+- Jupyter Notebook (containing preprocessing, EDA, and ML sections)
+- Power BI dashboard file (`.pbix`)
+- Final project report (Markdown or PDF)
+itHub: *[Your GitHub Profile Link]*